 On March 17, 1999, we reached a final agreement to settle a class action lawsuit that was brought on behalf of the holders of PRIDES securities who purchased their securities on or prior to April 15, 1998.
-We originally announced a preliminary agreement in principle to settle such lawsuit on January 7, 1999.
-The final agreement maintained the basic structure and accounting treatment as the preliminary agreement.
 Under the terms of the final agreement, only holders who owned PRIDES at the close of business on April 15, 1998 will be eligible to receive a new additional "Right" for each PRIDES security held.
 At any time during the life of the Rights (expires February 2001), holders may (i) sell them or (ii) exercise them by delivering to us three Rights together with two PRIDES in exchange for two new PRIDES (the "New PRIDES").
 The terms of the New PRIDES will be the same as the original PRIDES except that the conversion rate will be revised so that, at the time the Rights are distributed, each New PRIDES will have a value equal to \$17.57 more than each original PRIDES, or, in the aggregate, approximately \$351.0 million.
 The settlement resulted in a net increase to shareholders' equity of \$121.8 million.
 The final agreement also requires us to offer to sell four million additional PRIDES (having identical terms to currently outstanding PRIDES) ("Additional PRIDES") to holders of Rights for cash, at a value which will be based on the valuation model that was utilized to set the conversion rate of the New PRIDES.
-Based on that valuation model, the currently outstanding PRIDES have a theoretical value of \$28.07, based on the closing price of our common stock of \$16.6875 per share on March 17, 1999.
 The offering of Additional PRIDES will be made only pursuant to a prospectus filed with the SEC.
-We currently expect to use the proceeds of such an offering to repurchase our common stock and for other general corporate purposes.
+We currently expect to use the proceeds of such an offering for general corporate purposes.
 The arrangement to offer Additional PRIDES is designed to enhance the trading value of the Rights by removing up to six million Rights from circulation via exchanges associated with the offering and to enhance the open market liquidity of New PRIDES by creating four million New PRIDES via exchanges associated with the offering.
 If holders of Rights do not acquire all such PRIDES, they will be offered to the public.
-Under the settlement agreement, we also agreed to file a shelf registration statement for an additional 15 million PRIDES, which could be issued by us at any time for cash.
-However, during the last 30 days prior to the expiration of the Rights in February 2001, we will be required to make these additional PRIDES available to holders of Rights at a price in cash equal to 105% of the theoretical value of the Additional PRIDES as of a specified date.
-The PRIDES, if issued, would have the same terms as the currently outstanding PRIDES and could be used to exercise Rights.
-Based on a market price of \$16.6875 per share of our common stock on March 17, 1999, the effect of the issuance of the New PRIDES will be to distribute approximately 19 million more shares of our common stock when the mandatory purchase of our common stock associated with the PRIDES occurs in February 2001.
+Under the settlement agreement, we also agreed to file a shelf registration statement for an additional 15 million special PRIDES, which could be issued by us at any time for cash.
+However, during the last 30 days prior to the expiration of the Rights in February 2001, we will be required to make these additional PRIDES available to holders of Rights at a price in cash equal to 105% of their theoretical value.
+The special PRIDES, if issued, would have the same terms as the currently outstanding PRIDES and could be used to exercise Rights.
+Based on an average market price of \$17.53 per share of our common stock (calculated based on the average closing price per share of our common stock for a consecutive five-day period ended September 30, 1999), the effect of the issuance of the New PRIDES will be to distribute approximately 19 million more shares of our common stock when the mandatory purchase of our common stock associated with the PRIDES occurs in February 2001.
 This represents approximately 2% more shares of our common stock than are currently outstanding.